 - The annual investment in sabbatical and Calvin Research Fellowships will be restored to a level equivalent to 6.5% of the total expenditure on the salaries of tenured and tenure-track faculty.

-- The college will develop a financial plan for restoring and maintaining scholarship endowments, including those supporting Centers, Institutes, and chairs.
+- The university will develop a financial plan for restoring and maintaining scholarship endowments, including those supporting Centers, Institutes, and chairs.

 - The grants office, provost, and deans will coordinate and enhance their support of faculty seeking external grants and contracts.